"No Sabo": The Language-Shaming Label is Getting Pushback

 #nosabo #nosabokid #parati #foryoupage #fypシ #mexicantiktok #mixedgirl #growuphispanic #momsoftiktok #daughtersoftiktok

-On the surface, it might seem like the term is a harmless slang or a joke, but words have weight.
-By using "no sabo," the term is often used as a way of denigrating someone for not having a skill that they might have had no control over learning in the first place.
-This term creates an "us vs. them" divide in our own community, making some feel left out or 'less than.'
+On the surface, it might seem like the term is harmless slang or a joke, but words have weight.
+Calling someone a “no sabo kid” is often used to make them feel ashamed for not having perfect Spanish or not knowing Spanish at all.
+That’s a skill they might have had no control over learning in the first place, so it’s cruel to point it out that way.
+It’s also divisive, creating an "us vs. them" in our own community, and making some feel left out or 'less than.'
 At its core, it's a form of gatekeeping, telling people they aren't "Latino enough" based on language alone.

 But here's the thing: Being Latino isn't just about speaking Spanish.
 At the heart of this issue lies the complex nature of Latino and Latine identity in the U.S. The expectation that every Latino should be fluent in Spanish ignores the vast cultural, linguistic, and racial diversity of Latin America.
 While Spanish remains the dominant language, many indigenous languages, including Quechua, Mayan, and countless others, are spoken throughout the continent.
 The rich history of these languages and their speakers is a testament to the variety within the Latine identity.

-Some of our icons, like Selena Quintanilla, weren't fluent Spanish speakers.
-Yet, they wore their Latino badge with pride.
+Some of our icons, like Selena Quintanilla, weren't fluent Spanish speakers, but they wore their Latino badge with pride.
 It goes to show that speaking a language is just one piece of the puzzle.
+People are starting to understand that, both inside and outside of the Latino community, but there’s still work to be done in shifting the narrative around the “no sabo” term.

 As the world evolves and cultures continue to intertwine, we need to rethink what it means to belong.
 Your connection to your heritage is a deeply personal and multifaceted thing that should not be criticized.
 And gatekeeping language only limits the richness of cultural exchange.